 If you have been injured at work, it is important that you understand your rights.
 One of those rights is to receive workers’ compensation.
 But employers and insurers do not always want to pay out those benefits.

 Speak to a Fredericksburg workers’ compensation lawyer as soon as you sustain a workplace injury.
 At Marks & Harrison, our skilled workers’ compensation attorneys can walk you through the claims process and give you the best chance of receiving the benefits you need.
-Call us or contact us online to schedule your free consultation and to learn more about how we can help with your claim in Fredericksburg, VA today.
+Call us or contact our law offices online to schedule your free consultation and to learn more about how a Fredericksburg workers compensation attorney can help with your claim today.